geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 article is concerned with fitting separable models to a dataset where the nonlinear parameters are shared across the whole dataset, while the linear coefficients are allowed to vary across the members of the set.
 Let's formalize this now.
-Our dataset is an ordered set of vectors for the right hand sides of the problem:
+Our dataset is an ordered set of vectors for the vector valued right hand sides of the problem:
 $$\left\{\boldsymbol y_s \in \mathbb{R}^m | s=1,\dots,S\right\}$$.
 We'll now collect the members of the dataset into a matrix: